jdcloudcom/en/API/Stream-Compute/JOB-APIs/describeJob.md

 ## Description
-Query the details of assigned job
+Query the Details of Assigned Job

 ## Request method
 GET